-- CLASS AWARDS End of each Mid term / Term - Each Home Room and Classroom Teacher should recognize students that have demonstrated SUCCESS Values for each class period. - Home Room Students Self Assess Homeroom Students complete SUCCESS Values self assessment rubric and reflect on results.
+- CLASS AWARDS End of each Mid term / Term - Each Home Room and Classroom Teacher should recognize students that have demonstrated Panther Pride Values for each class period. - Certificates will be provided for each teacher to recognize 4 students in each class period that are examples of Respect, Responsible, Resilient, and Positive Relationships. - School wide activity for students meeting criteria (TBD for each activity)